 Arthur C. Cochrane, “The Theological Declaration of Barmen,” The Church’s Confession Under Hitler (Philadelphia: Westminster Press, 1962), 237-242.

-Robert Ellsburg, All Saints: Daily Reflections on Saints, Prophets, and Witnesses for Our Time (New York: The Crossroad Publishing Co., 2005), 205.
+Robert Ellsberg, All Saints: Daily Reflections on Saints, Prophets, and Witnesses For Our Time (New York: Crossroad Publishing, 2005), 88.

 Fyodor Dostoevsky, The Brothers Karamazov, trans.
 Constance Garnett (New York: Lowell Press, 2009), 665.
 Project Gutenberg.
 Accessed Oct.
 7, 2019. https://www.gutenberg.org/files/28054/28054-h/28054-h.html#toc175.